turingschool/curriculum/source/projects/contact_manager.markdown

 ### Veering Off the "Golden Path" with RSpec

-With our project created, we will veer off the Rails defaults for both the testing and JavaScript libraries.
-First, let's setup RSpec as our testing framework.
-Open your project's `Gemfile` and add this dependency:
+Rails by default uses the testing library [TestUnit](https://github.com/test-unit/test-unit).
+For this tutorial we want to use [RSpec](https://github.com/rspec/rspec).

+First, we need to add RSpec to the list of dependencies.

+Open the `Gemfile` and add:

 ```ruby
 group :development, :test do